hertogp/prezto/README.md

+# WIP WIP!

 # webprez

-Create web presentations using pandoc, markdown &amp; a modified W3C slidy
+Create web presentations using:
+- pandoc,
+- markdown
+- W3C's slidy and
+- some customizations